SuperSuperDev/project-3-client/README.md

 <a name="frontend"></a>

 ### Frontend
 Once the backend was finished, Ali and I joined Steven to work on the frontend.
 At this time Steven has already written majority of the components and has successfully connected our backend to the frontend.
-Additionally Steven has done some styling using Bulma making it easier for Ali and I to understand what has been done and even set up the Jinke React Music Player.
+Additionally Steven has done some styling using Bulma, making it easier for Ali and I to navigate the app, and even set up the Jinke React Music Player.
 While Steven continued working on the functionality for creating albums and playlist Ali worked on user registration and song uploading.

 I worked on implementing the song index page, the comment section for authenticated users and song deletion functionality for the owner of the song (see below).

 Additionally Ali and I worked on setting up the music player to accept our music library.

 <a name="song-index"></a>